 If you are unsteady, the best strategy is to either use the Valet, or have someone drop you off at the lobby of the Michigan/Erie entrance of our clinic (645 N. Michigan Avenue, but actually on Erie), have the person who drives you park in the Northwestern Memorial Hospital parking lot (222 E Huron).
 Note that Erie is a one-way street going east that is entered from the Michigan Avenue side.
 A printable set of driving directions in a PDF form is here.

 Things are different with the Covid-19 pandemic.
-Right now (i.e. Sept, 2020), driving is the preferred way to get to the clinic as it preserves social distance.
-Parking can be expensive however (see comments above).
+Right now (i.e. Oct, 2020), driving is the preferred way to get to the clinic as it preserves social distance.
+Also, traffic is a lot better now than it used to be.
+Parking can be a little more expensive however (see comments above).

 Chicago has a very extensive public transportation grid that provides reasonably good (i.e. within 1 hour) accessibility to downtown from nearly anywhere within about 10 miles radius.